AeTher97/szakal-2/README.md

 data will only be loaded on linux system (some magic can be done with `dos2unix` though) For developing on Windows machines I recommend to use [wsl2](https://learn.microsoft.com/en-us/windows/wsl/install) as an easy option to get a linux VM.~~  This was fixed and should work on Windows now.

-Docker option should generally be easier to get up.
+Docker option should generally be the easiest to get up.
+This pulls a lot of data and can quite some time the first time is run.
+This option is not recommended for development because there is no hot swap on react and deployment is longer.

 #### Intellij IDEA method (best for development)